bangberga/projectWAD/README.md

 ## To run the project

-npm install to install all the modules in package.json and npm start to start the project
+npm install to install all the modules in package.json npm start